aralroca/aralroca.com/posts/first-steps-webassembly-rust.md

 ## Conclusions

-In this article we've seen a bit of what WebAssembly is and what is necessary to start creating web applications with Rust.
+In this article, we've seen a bit of what WebAssembly is and what is necessary to start creating web applications with Rust.

 We have used Rust because is one of the best integrated but it's possible to use many other languages.
-This way, we can bring back to life old applications made with languages like C, C++ , and implement more futuristic and portable applications for VR or AR.
+This way, we can bring back to life old applications made with languages like C or C++, and implement more futuristic and portable applications for VR or AR.
 All this thanks to the browser!

 ## References